bhargav1000/Heat-Seeker/README.md

 # Troubleshooting
 - If the API does not start immediately, try changing the `port` parameter in **line 132** of `main.py` to a port of your choice.
-- If you receive any errors in the response, please check the json request to correct any typos or errors.
+- If you receive any errors in the message response, please check `msg_list` to correct any typos or errors.

 # Tips and tricks: